Science Intent

 Wherever possible, Science is taught weekly and recorded as appropriate.
 Learning can be presented in any number of ways – photos, diagrams, writing, sheets and learning in the books matches the planning.
 There is a method for HOW to carry out an investigation, and should be used across school (adopted appropriately for each year group).

-DIRT activities should be included – as and when – to apply skills / further knowledge / address misconceptions.
-There should be at least one DIRT task each half term.
+Alongside this, activities should be included – as and when – to apply skills / further knowledge / address misconceptions.

 Cross-curricular links in VIPERS/books that the children study in Shared Reading is made, where possible, and in other areas of the curriculum such as Maths and DT, to ensure Science remains a high priority throughout school.